Alefal/alefal.it/PROJECTS/wordpress/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.1, March 24, 2016 =
+* Fixed: A JS bug that sometimes resulted in duplicate results showing up in the search results.

 = 2.2, March 20, 2016 =
 * New: The option to show the categories with checkboxes instead of a dropdown.